Last Updated: January 18, 2022

 - Third party service providers.
 Third parties who provide services to us have access to your personal data.
-For the purposes described above, we engage providers of website analytics, hosting and cloud computing services and other IT services, payroll services, auditing services, consultancy services, regulatory services, legal services, CRM, marketing and sales software solutions, software platforms and services for the legal profession, translation services, background checks, talent management and recruitment services, in addition to other administrative services.
+For the purposes described above, we engage providers of website analytics, hosting and cloud computing services and other IT services, payroll services, auditing services, consultancy services, regulatory services, legal services, CRM, marketing and sales software solutions, software platforms and services for the legal profession, translation services, event software providers, background checks, talent management and recruitment services, in addition to other administrative services.
 Pursuant to our instructions, these parties may access, process or store personal data in the course of performing their duties to us and solely in order to perform the services we have hired them to provide.

 - Event co-hosts.
 We may share limited personal data with co-hosts of events we host or otherwise sponsor (such as name, title, employer) in order to administer the event and provide a list of attendees and with booking companies (such as name, email address and phone number) in order to fulfil your registration request.